WWE Rumors: Backstage News On Paige’s Return

-Fans who have been wondering when Paige is returning to television might not have to wait much longer until they see her again.
-According to a report by PWInsider, she is expected to make her return to television screens very soon.
+Fans who have been wondering when Paige is returning to television might not have to wait much longer to find out when they will see her again.
+According to a report by PWInsider, she is expected to make her return very soon.

-Prior to taking some time off to undergo hernia surgery back in August, she had been managing The Kabuki Warriors — Asuka and Kairi Sane — on SmackDown Live as they sought to win the Women’s Tag Team Championship.
-It remains to be seen if she’ll continue managing the duo when she returns to television.
+Prior to taking some time off to undergo hernia surgery back in August, Paige had been managing The Kabuki Warriors — Asuka and Kairi Sane — on SmackDown Live as they sought to win the Women’s Tag Team Championship.
+It remains to be seen if she’ll continue managing the duo when she comes back.

 Since being forced to hang up her boots, Paige has been used as an on-air personality.
 In addition to managing the aforementioned tag team, she was also the general manager of SmackDown Live until control of the show reverted back to Shane McMahon following WWE’s decision to scrap official on-air authority figures.